verysillycat/e-z-recorder-linux/README.md

 * `--fullscreen` full screen without sound
 * `--fullscreen-sound` fullscreen with sound
 * `--gif` snip with gif output
+* `--config` open the configuration file in the default text editor
+* `--config-reinstall` reinstall the configuration file with default settings

 ## Variables
 * `fps` will be your Max FPS